Expecting twins can feel overwhelming, leaving you wondering where to start and how to prepare. Here’s what to do when you’re having twins.

-I only gained a measly two pounds during my first trimester and needed to pack on the pounds.
+My weight gain during my first trimester was a measly two pounds (thanks, morning sickness), so I needed to pack on the pounds.
 “Twenty-four pounds by week 24 is the general rule of thumb for twin pregnancies,” my doctor advised.

 Eager to catch up, I started eating just about anything come the second trimester.
 Except I assumed calories were calories, no matter the source.
 Off I went, eating hamburgers, 1,000-calorie chocolate shakes, and spoonfuls of Nutella every day.